DaisyMaggie/StrayBirds/_posts/2015-04-19-Text-Retrieval-and-Search-Engines4.md

   * Fetch pages from the web
   * Parse fetched pages for hyperlinks; add them to the queue
   * Follow the hyperlinks in the queue

 #### What is focused crawling?
 What is incremental crawling?

+Focused crawling is to crawl just some pages about a particular topic(e.g., all pages about "automobiles").

+Incremental/repeated crawling  is to crawl the pages which has been modified after last successful crawl.

 #### What kind of pages should have a higher priority for recrawling in incremental crawling?
 #### What can we do if the inverted index doesn’t fit in any single machine?